This article contains in-depth knowledge to help you convert more passive browsers into leads and customers engaging with your offerings.

-A user-friendly webpage works on a user’s way because it offers excellent accessibility, visual clarity, time-saving shopping experience, exclusive support, and so on.
-Especially websites having enormous pressure due to intense competition need to design a practical, goal-oriented, and very user-friendly webpages.
+A user-friendly webpage works for users because it offers excellent accessibility, visual clarity, time-saving shopping experience, exclusive support, and so on.
+Specifically, websites having enormous pressure due to intense competition need to design practical, goal-oriented, and very user-friendly webpages.

-Once a visitor clicks on a CTA and comes to your landing page, you should make him stay there.
-Good load speed is 2-3 seconds, according to Google.
+Once a visitor clicks on a CTA and comes to your landing page, you should make them stay there.
+According to Google, good load speed is 2-3 seconds.
 After that, the 40% of your visitor gets bored of waiting for your page to load, and leaves from the page.
 This is the reason why page speed matters a lot.
 Without having customers on the website, there is no chance to maximize your conversion rates.

 Directional indicators like calls-to-actions and navigational panels help your customers to find whatever they are looking for.
 Therefore, you have to be strategic about the placement of these indicators.

 The headline of your page must be attention-grabbing to make the user read the next sentence.
-Headlines with intriguing premises, and with question words concentrating to the point are very effective strategies.
+Headlines with intriguing premises, and with question words concentrating on the point are very effective strategies.

-Moreover, you must be careful about having only one H1 in each of your webpages to stick with SEO operation rules which are very beneficial for increasing conversion rate.
+Moreover, you must be careful about having only one H1 in each of your webpages to stick with SEO operation rules which are very beneficial for increasing conversion rates.

-It is possible to chat with your visitors in real-time by using one of the message tools.
-Adding message capability to the high performing web pages leads to an increase in conversion.
+It is possible to chat with your visitors in real-time by using message tools.
+Adding message capabilities to high performing web pages leads to an increase in conversion.
 You can automate chat notifications action-based.
 For instance, someone spending more than two minutes on your product page would get an offer for help.

 Conversion popups are designed to grab the attention of a visitor and offer differentiated value to a user.
 You may purchase a special popup appearance depending on your goals: slide box in corners, full screen, or slide bar.

-Furthermore, applying customization in your popups for the different segmented audience is also a right way of encouraging clicks and turning them into customers.
+Furthermore, applying customization in your popups for different segmented audiences is also a great way of encouraging clicks and turning them into customers.

-If your visitors have difficulties in finding the exact answer to their questions and are needed to browse too much, they may leave the page leading to a decrease in your conversion rate.
-Therefore, generating a FAQ page would help you to build trust, to save the time of your customer, to show some characteristics of your brand, and to make them take the desired action.
+If your visitors have difficulties in finding the exact answer to their questions and need to browse too much, they may leave the page leading to a decrease in your conversion rate.
+Therefore, generating a FAQ page would help you to build trust, save your customer's time, show some characteristics of your brand, and make them take the desired action.

 You have probably experienced that clicking on a call to action to make a purchase leads to an irrelevant page.
-In this case, a majority of browsers tends to leave the corresponding page and decrease the website’s conversion rate relatively.
+In this case, the majority of browsers tend to leave the corresponding page and decrease the website’s conversion rate relatively.
 This is why you have to be very careful in the process of call-to-action link building on different webpages.

-No matter how hard you put efforts on ensuring your webpages never goes down, it might loom in the end.
-However, you can make your website downtime a less painful by presenting a creative error page.
-This makes browsers wonder and smile, so they would tend to click on call to action in your error page to stay more on your website.
+No matter how hard you try to ensure that your webpages are never down, it might still happen in the end.
+However, you can make your website downtime a less painful experience by presenting a creative error page.
+This makes browsers wonder, so they tend to click on calls to action on your error page to stay on your website longer.

 Pay-per-click (PPC) advertisements can be a cost-effective way to drive traffic to your website because you only pay

-if a browser reaches your website, creating an opportunity to convince him to convert into a customer.
+if a browser reaches your website, creating an opportunity to convince him/her to convert into a customer.

 What is Pay per Click Ad?

-You may run a heatmap analysis on pages like product pages and landing pages - deserving special attention.
-The analysis results will show you where people spend most of their times on a single page, so you will understand which of your strategies attract more attention.
+You may run a heatmap analysis on pages deserving special attention like product pages and landing pages.
+The analysis results will show you where people spend most of their time on a single page, so you will understand which of your strategies attract more attention.

 You should determine the most fundamental elements affecting your conversion rate directly and regularly apply A/B test to them – website design, page design, questions on a form or questionnaire, images, content, calls to action, etc.